All Episodes

 Well, let's listen to Ben Bernanke.

-And he was on Capitol Hill today during a joint House and Senate economic committee was testifying.
+Ben Bernanke is a chairman of the Federal Reserve, and he was on Capitol Hill today during a joint House and Senate Economic Committee.

 And what they're basically doing is pumping the stock market's going through.